Darko-Martinovic/SQLCLR/README.md

 						  ,@mailBody = N'Mail body';

---To include query result in e-mail body
+# To include query result in e-mail body

 DECLARE @body as nvarchar(max)